 The goal of any health care delivery system should be to foster optimal health outcomes by providing cost-effective, patient-centered, quality care with a service emphasis.
 Health care delivery systems should be designed to motivate patients and health care providers to make decisions consistent with this goal.

 The AAFP supports the physician and patient option to choose any ethical health care delivery system.
 Because this policy advocates choice, the AAFP encourages its members to be well-informed about the continuously evolving health care delivery system options available to them and their patients.
 The AAFP also encourages its members to help their patients choose options that promote the above goals and that maintain the unique partnership embodied in the physician-patient relationship.
 To further support the goal, health care delivery systems should support physicians’ responsibilities to treat, comfort, and educate patients, while encouraging family physicians to be the patient’s primary physician.
-(1998) (April 2015 BOD)
+(1998) (2015 COD)